wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

-This plugin takes the incoming XML file, then validates it against the `CAP v1.2 schema <https://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html>`_ and verifies the digital signature before publishing.
+This plugin takes the incoming XML file, then validates it against the `CAP v1.2 schema <https://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html>`_ and optionally verifies the digital signature before publishing.

 The validation is performed using the `capvalidator <https://github.com/wmo-im/capvalidator>`_ package.